-After a 5-to-1 stock split and 12 months of profitability, Tesla has had a good run of it in 2020.
+After surpassing a $500 billion market cap, Tesla has had a good run of it in 2020.
 Is Tesla past its peak or still a good investment?

 Is Tesla a good investment?

 Tesla has shown remarkable growth this year.
 Its stock is up 600% year-to-date (YTD).
 In its latest earnings report, Tesla posted its fifth-straight quarter of profitability, generating $1.4 billion in free cash flow.
 Its total revenue grew by 39%, and it posted record numbers in deliveries, profitability, and free cash flow.
 Even during a pandemic, Tesla has managed to generate profit and increased growth.

 Production of the exciting ‘Million Mile’ battery is in the works and should be seen by the end of 2020.
 This battery could revolutionise the electric car industry and indeed make certain arguments around ‘range anxiety’ in electric vehicles redundant.
 Additionally, by increasing the battery life the overall cost of owning a Tesla car could be reduced, making it accessible to more people.

 In this regard, Tesla is a great company for innovation and for development, particularly as it continues to plough ahead with its new Gigafactory in Germany.
 Now, with more plans on the table for a new factory in the U.S. and then another in Asia, we can expect to see this company continuing to lead the pack in electric vehicle production for the foreseeable future.